Climate Change and Sustainable Agriculture in Ethiopia

-The Ethiopian Marketplace reports that Ethiopia aims to be climate-neutral by 2025 and create more jobs in the process by applying sustainable agriculture and restoring millions of hectares of its degraded forests.
+The Ethiopian Marketplace reports that Ethiopia aims to be climate-neutral by 2025 and create more jobs by applying sustainable agriculture and restoring millions of hectares of its degraded forests.

 Coffee grows wild in Ethiopia, protected by mountain forest canopy in the regions close to the border with South Sudan.

 When people think of Ethiopia, they tend to see it as an arid landscape due to the widespread images from the historic 1984 famine that devastated the country.
-The Bench-Sheko zone in the southwest part of the country is lush and green, with altitudes between 1500 to 2000 meters and receiving around 2 meters of rainfall each year.
+However, the Bench-Sheko zone in the southwest part of the country is lush and green, with altitudes between 1500 and 2000 meters and receiving around 2 meters of rainfall each year.

-Partnerships for Forests highlights the importance of Ethiopian forests for coffee growing and a significant carbon sink.
-“Coffee grows in about 400,000 hectares of Ethiopia’s forest, including some of its last remaining old-growth forests such as Kafa, Sheka and Belete-Gera.
+Partnerships for Forests highlights the importance of Ethiopian forests for coffee growing and as a significant carbon sink.
+“Coffee grows in about 400,000 hectares of Ethiopia’s forests, including some of its last remaining old-growth forests, such as Kafa, Sheka, and Belete-Gera.

-These forests are globally important since they sequester high amounts of carbon, promote biodiversity and provide the genetic base for high-quality arabica coffee; the Kafa Forest alone contains over 5,000 coffee varieties.”
+These forests are globally important because they sequester large amounts of carbon, promote biodiversity, and provide the genetic base for high-quality arabica coffee; the Kafa Forest alone contains over 5,000 coffee varieties.

 However, Ethiopia’s natural forest has shrunk by a third due to agricultural expansion and demand for fuelwood used by communities.
-These forests can grow high-quality specialty coffee varieties that can offer premium prices for farmers thus could be an incentive for them to preserve the forest.
+These forests can grow high-quality specialty coffee varieties that can offer premium prices for farmers, thus providing an incentive for them to preserve the forest.

 Threats to coffee production and livelihoods